StarbaseCo/starbase-platform-smart-contracts/README.md

 -   FundsSplitter.sol

 Contract that splits TokenSale funds between Starbase and client.
-Once deployed, it can serve as `wallet` parameter from the TokenSale contract by adding its the FundsSplitter address in as the `wallet` parameter in the TokenSale `init` function.
+Once deployed, it can serve as `wallet` parameter from the TokenSale contract by adding its address in as the `wallet` parameter in the TokenSale `init` function.

 -   TokenSale.sol